"""Auto-generated stub file"""

 setting this field explicitly could lead to 2x better performance

-:param is_moving_onezero: hints to the compiler if the ``moving`` operand is a tile with ones/zeros only;
+:param is_moving_onezero: hints to the compiler whether the ``moving`` operand is a tile with ones/zeros only;

 setting this field explicitly could lead to 2x better performance